 “I have Sheriff’s Deputies stationed in City buildings because our employees do not feel safe,” said Bramley.

-city posted a breakdown on its website, defending its code enforcement practices point by point
+Friday, the city posted a breakdown on its website, defending its code enforcement practices point by point.

 "The City of Dunedin is a community built on passionate and engaged residents and we continuously strive to provide the highest level of service.
 Our goal is to provide these services with transparency and honesty.
 As the City faces continued criticism for recent actions taken by code enforcement, we wanted to share more about the code, our policies and how we work with residents to achieve code compliance.